kpenev/AstroWISP/README.rst

 value of the PRF at a given offset from the source center gives the value a pixel centered at that location should have.

-Superphot allows for both PSF and PRF fitting, imposing a requirement that either function depends smoothly on the properties of the star being fit.
+AstroWISP allows for both PSF and PRF fitting, imposing a requirement that either function depends smoothly on the properties of the star being fit.
 The dependence is parametrized as an arbitrary polynomial of fnuctions of the relevant paramaters.
 Which properties it is allowed to depend on is entirely up